AndreyKoltsov1997/PerformanceInvestigation/src/main/java/README.md

 Based on different JVM implementations, `newWorkStrealingPool` might be a pre-configured `ForkJoinPool`.

 (!)
 Thread pool's capacity depends on the environment (cores, JVM limits for available processes, etc.).
-Instead of hard-coding the value or multiplies based on available cores, I'd let user specify it via configuration options.
+Assuming that'd be a part of server-side logic, instead of hard-coding the value or multiplies based on available cores, I'd let user specify it via configuration options.

 ## [enhanced] for-loop optimization
 In for loop: